-Inflation risk is the risk that the value of assets or income from the Fund's investments will be worth less in the future as inflation decreases. the value of payments at future dates.
+Inflation risk is the risk that the value of assets or income from the Fund's investments will be worth less in the future as inflation decreases the value of payments at future dates.
 As inflation increases, the real value of the Fund's portfolio could decline.
-Inflation has recently increased and it cannot be predicted whether it may decline.
+Inflation has increased and cannot be predicted when, if, or the degree to which it may decline.
 Deflation risk is the risk that prices throughout the economy decline over time.
 Deflation may have an adverse effect on the creditworthiness of issuers and may make issuer default more likely, which may result in a decline in the value of the Fund's portfolio and Common Shares.